 - Make it fun.
 Keep it casual by enjoying food and drinks, even while you discuss virtually.

 - Help newcomers feel comfortable and welcome.
 Be sure everyone knows each other’s name, and spend a few minutes getting to know one another before discussing the book.

 - Go off-script.
 Feel free to skip questions or ask them in a different order based on the members of your group and how you think they’ll participate.
 If your group was really interested in one aspect of the book, feel free to focus on that.
 Ask your own questions to dive deeper and let other members ask questions, too.

 - Pause.
 Be sure to give members time to think and answer before you jump in with your own answer to every question.

 - Be respectful of different opinions, responses and reactions to the book.
 Diverse viewpoints make the discussion more interesting and rich.

-- On a scale of 1-4 stars, how many stars would you give Room and why?
+- On a scale of 1-4 stars, how many stars would you give The Vanishing Half and why?

 - What word or phrase do you think best describes the book?
 Feel free to expand.

 - Stella and Desiree are close as children.
 Did you see their separation as inevitable, or something that could have been prevented?
 When did you fifirst notice the division between them?
 What do you think caused it? (from Tailored Book Recommendations)